 After beginning this shift, while the media reported a view of global security and politics that provoked a familiar and periodic urge to move to an unconnected cave (Swift, Brexit, Ransomware, the holey IoT, etc), some basic truths about InfoSec and my relationship with it crystalized:

-- It’s all about, with only rare exceptions, the data.
+- It’s all about, with limited exceptions, the data.

-- Vulnerability and threat information (and therefore risk information) is next to useless if you don’t understand the assets (usually data assets) potentially impacted.
+- Vulnerability and threat information (and therefore risk information) is next to useless if you don’t understand the assets (data and high availability assets) potentially impacted.

 - The data that matters most, almost invariably, is personal